open-feature/java-sdk/README.md

 ## Usage

 There are a variety flag types that we offer, but `Boolean` provides the simplest introduction.
-We can use this SDK to
+We can use this SDK to determine if we should show our latest redesign or not.

 ```java
 class MyClass {